 Measuring and Interpreting Results

-The success of an A/B test lies in correctly measuring and interpreting the results.
+The success of an A/B test depends on accurately measuring and interpreting the results.
 This often includes tracking metrics like click-through rates, conversion rates, and average cost per click.
 Specialized software can also be used to ensure that the data is statistically significant, providing a reliable basis for improving the campaign.

 Pros